novemberborn/babel-plugin-import-glob/README.md

 The plugin uses the `glob` package.
 Please refer to [its documentation regarding the pattern syntax](https://www.npmjs.com/package/glob#glob-primer).

 The glob pattern must be relative.
 It may start with `./` or `../`.
-If you don't specify either then `./` is assumed.
-A `SyntaxError` is thrown if you start the pattern with `/`.
+If `glob:` prefix is included and you don't specify either then `./` is assumed.
+A `SyntaxError` is thrown otherwise.

 The pattern is resolved relative to the file containing the `import` statement.